Have an account? Please log in.

 For example, if an investor purchases stock for $1,000 and then sells that stock for $2,000, then they have a $1,000 capital gain.
 Investors pay Canadian capital gains tax on 50% of the capital gain amount.
 This means that if you earn $1,000 in capital gains, and you are in the highest tax bracket in, say, Ontario (49.53%), you will pay $247.65 in Canadian capital gains tax on the $1,000 in gains.

-As Canadian capital gains tax is lower than the tax on interest and just above the tax on dividend income, capital gains is a very tax-advantaged form of income.
+As Canadian capital gains tax is lower than the tax on interest and on dividend income, capital gains is a very tax-advantaged form of income.
 However, since most investors have income of all three types, here are three strategies for structuring investment portfolios to minimize the tax burden.

-Note: This article was originally published in 2009 and is regularly updated.Be the first to comment
+Note: This article was last updated on April 14, 2016.Be the first to comment

 All of our articles are available for republishing as long as you provide a link back to the original article.